 If you are interested in applying you are welcome to contact the course director, Professor Andy Heyes, for an informal discussion.

 t: +44 (0)113 343 5857

-Admissions for this programme are handled by our School of Process, Environmental and Materials Engineering.
+Admissions for this programme are handled by our School of Chemical and Process Engineering.